EnricosPantry/PickledRoots/README.md

 ### Configuration files

-- [Wasabi-dotfiles-preview](Wasabi-dotfiles-preview) - this is a folder containing all manually written and modified configuration files; it is structured the same way as the root folder on a Linux installation, with all original file paths preserved.
+- [Wasabi-dotfiles-preview](Wasabi-dotfiles-preview) - this is a folder containing all user-created and user-edited configuration files; it is structured the same way as the root folder on a Linux installation, with all original file paths preserved.
 All user-authored original scripts are stored in usr/local/bin.

 ## Sources

 The notes and setup guide refer multiple times to the [Arch Wiki](https://wiki.archlinux.org/title/Main_page), which was used consistently and thoroughly whilst building this setup.
 Visiting it is highly recommended for up-to-date instructions and as a general Linux knowledge base.

 Other sources such as forums and online resources were also used and are linked throughout the notes.
-Reading them is recommended.

 ## Disclaimer